MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 ## Remarks

-If a `local_time` specifies a time within an hour of the transition between standard and daylight saving time, converting it to a `sys_time` results either in two potential times that the `local_time` could be converted to, or even to a time that doesn't exist in the destination time.

-If the `local_time` specifies a time during the transition to daylight saving time, then the clock is "springing forward" an hour, which means that there’s an hour that doesn’t exist.
-If the `local_time` specifies a time during the transition to standard time, then the clock is "falling back", which means that there’s an extra hour being inserted.
+When clocks transition between daylight saving time to standard time in the fall, they effectively get an extra hour.
+This can be confusing because doesn't the transition to standard time mean losing an hour?
+By falling back an hour, the hour before the transition will be repeated after the clock adjusts for standard time.
+Consider the change to standard time in New York, which happens on the first Sunday in November at 2:00am.
+The clock notes that 1:00am goes by.
+At 2am, the clock transitions to standard time.
+Now it's 1:00am again.
+That means the time between 1am and 2am will be "repeated" now that the clock has adjusted, effectively adding an hour.

-In either case, if the `local_time` is during that transition, should it take on the value of the hour it is in or the adjusted time?
-If the [`choose`](choose-enum.md) isn't specified to indicate which it should be, you'll get either an `ambiguous_local_time`.
+If a `local_time` specifies a time during this hour, it isn't clear how to convert it.
+Should the converted `sys_time` be treated as being in daylight saving or standard time?
+If the [`choose`](choose-enum.md) isn't specified to indicate which it should be, you'll get an `ambiguous_local_time` exception.

-If there converted time doesn't have a time to assign to it in `sys_time` , you'll get a [`nonexistent_local_time`](nonexistent-local-time.md) exception.
-For details about how that could happen, see [`nonexistent_local_time`](nonexistent-local-time.md).
+Interestingly, this problem doesn't exist when converting from standard time to daylight saving time.
+In that case, a different problem can arise.
+See [`nonexistent_local_time`](nonexistent-local-time) for details.

-The following example demonstrates an ambiguous conversion.
+The following example shows an ambiguous conversion.

 ## Example: `ambiguous_local_time`